Palgur-Github/Starlit_One--An_Astronomical_Catalog_Application/README.md

 The project has SQL tables, a parent class, inherited classes, interfaces, services, controller, and repository testing.

+Some caveats:

+Only spring and summer phenomena were considered for this project.
+These constellations and asterisms manifest in the northern hemisphere.
+These star patterns are disjoint to simplify table structuring.

 <br>

 ## Class Diagram